 Started in 1997, Liquid Web has become the leader in managed VPS and cloud hosting.
 They are famous for their fast and high quality support, known as ‘Heroic Support’.
 All Liquid Web hosting servers are highly tuned for speed, performance, and security making it a completely hassle-free hosting solution.
 Their new managed WordPress hosting option includes staging sites, automatic updates, image compression tools, free SSL, powerful developer tools, and an intuitive dashboard to manage all your sites in one place.
 There’s a reason why top companies like Motorola, Red Bull, ESPN, Audi, and FedEx use Liquid Web.

 HostGator hosts over 8 million domains and is one of the most popular web hosts in the industry.
-With 1-click WordPress installation, 99.9% up time guarantee, and 24/7 support, it’s a smart choice for every website owner.
-WPBeginner is a proud HostGator customer since 2007, and our website is hosted on HostGator dedicated servers.
+With 1-click WordPress installation, 99.9% up time guarantee, and 24/7 support, it’s a smart choice for every store owner.
 We consider them among best web hosting for businesses.
-You will need their Business plan to use WooCommerce.
+They’re offering our users an exclusive 62% off discount along with a free SSL certificate, and a free domain name.

 Best WooCommerce Hosting Comparison (2020)